 At the undergraduate level, all students beginning their degree programs at UHM are introduced to the rhetorical, stylistic, and conceptual demands of writing within the academy when they take first-year composition (English 100 or its equivalent), a general education course that satisfies the university’s Core requirement in Written Communication.
-The first-year course works toward its goals by providing students with instruction in rhetorical principles, composing processes, search strategies, and writing from sources.
+The first-year course works toward its goals by providing students with instruction in rhetorical principles, composing processes, and information literacy.

-After completing first-year composition, students can then take an array of courses in Composition and Rhetoric at UHM, including the rhetorical tradition (English 300), histories of the English language, grammar, and English in Hawai‘i (302, 402, 403, 404), writing for electronic media (307 and 407), autobiographical writing (311), advanced argumentation (306 and 406), technical writing (308), editing (408), the teaching of writing (405), and specialized “studies in” courses offered on a rotating basis (409).
-Students can receive a majoror a minor in English, either of which can include the specific Composition and Rhetoric courses listed here; to see individual descriptions of these courses, please visit the Composition and Rhetoric Undergraduate Courses page.
+After completing first-year composition, students can then take an array of courses in Composition and Rhetoric at UHM, including the rhetorical tradition (English 300), histories of the English language, grammar, and English in Hawai‘i (302, 402, 403, 404), writing for the web (307 and 407), autobiographical writing (311), advanced argumentation (306 and 406), technical writing (308), editing (408), the teaching of writing (405), and specialized “studies in” courses offered on a rotating basis (409).
+Students can receive a major or a minor in English, either of which can include the specific Composition and Rhetoric courses listed here; to see individual descriptions of these courses, please visit the Composition and Rhetoric Undergraduate Courses page.

-As graduate students develop expertise and research agendas in Composition and Rhetoric, they often engage in professional and scholarly activities in the field, serving on committees, attending and assisting in the running of local and national conferences, and presenting their work at regional, national, and international gatherings.
-Students at both the MA and PhD levels in Composition and Rhetoric have represented UHM by delivering papers at the discipline’s primary gathering, the Conference on College Composition and Communication; graduate students have recently presented at CCCC in New York, San Francisco, and Chicago, in addition to presenting their scholarship at Computers and Writing conferences and at international meetings abroad.
-Students also engage in publishing: recent MA and PhD students have helped to run locally situated journals, and they have published chapters in anthologies as well as articles in journals like Freshman English News, The Writing Lab Newsletter, and Composition Studies.
+As graduate students develop expertise and research agendas in CompRhet, they often engage in professional and scholarly activities in the field, serving on committees, working as assistants in departmental administrative positions, and presenting their work at regional, national, and international conferences.
+Students at both the MA and PhD levels in CompRhet regularly represent UHM by delivering papers at the discipline’s primary gathering, the Conference on College Composition and Communication, as well as the Biennial Rhetoric Society of America Conference.
+CompRhet graduate students are also encouraged and assisted in academic publishing: recent MA and PhD students have helped to run locally situated journals, and they have published chapters in anthologies as well as articles in journals like Rhetoric Review, Peer Review, and Composition Studies.